5 browser extensions that will keep you from drowning in tabs

 Don’t panic—we collected eight useful extensions to help tame your tabs.
 These will let you save pages until a later time, mute certain windows while you’re working on something else, and more.
 Install your favorites from this list and start browsing smarter.

-OneTab offers an extremely simple solution to tab management: When you click the extension’s icon, it instantly hides all of your tabs.
-However, they live on in the OneTab interface—itself a lone browser window.
-If you clear different clusters of tabs at once, the extension preserves these groups.
-So you can recover your pages individually, in groups, or all at once.
+OneTab offers an extremely simple solution to tab management: When you click the extension’s icon, it will instantly hide all of your tabs.
+However, they will live on in the OneTab interface—itself a lone browser window.
+If you clear different clusters of tabs at once, the extension will preserve these groups, so you can recover your pages individually, in groups, or all at once.

-This add-on keeps your desktop tidy and prevents your browser from eating up too much memory.
+This add-on will keep your desktop tidy and prevent your browser from eating up too much memory.
 It also comes with extra options to customize how you corral your wayward pages, including the abilities to filter out duplicate tabs and prevent pinned tabs from disappearing.

 The xTab method doesn’t give you an easy way to retrieve closed tabs, so it should make you think twice about opening new ones.
 If it feels a little too brutal to you, bear in mind that pinned tabs and tabs you haven’t yet viewed will be exempt from the cull.

-Tree Tabs won’t limit your multitude of open tabs, but it gives you an alternative view that makes them easier to organize.
-While the tabs themselves appear in Firebox as usual, you can also access them through a sidebar.
-In this view, you get to arrange your tabs in a tree-like structure, putting some underneath others to create a hierarchy.
+Tree Tabs won’t limit your multitude of open tabs, but it will give you an alternative view that makes them easier to organize.
+While the tabs themselves will appear in Firebox as usual, you can also access them through a sidebar.
+In this view, you’ll get to arrange your tabs in a tree-like structure, putting some underneath others to create a hierarchy.
 You can even assign categories—such as sports, banking, or social media—to groups of tabs.

 Within the Tree Tabs sidebar, you can also search through your tabs, save certain pages for later browsing, and reopen windows you just closed.
 It’s an extremely useful map that points the way as you navigate through your tab forest.